-Most of the block has not received irrigation except for very dry season.
-(So far we irrigated 8hours total in 2016 vintage, due to very dry early spring)
+Since 2011, most of our vineyard has been dry-farmed, except for very dry season.
+(So far we irrigated 8 hours total in 2016 vintage, due to very dry early spring)

 We only irrigate for the young vines to establish their root system.

-We believe that there are seveal benefits, for both wine-style and environment, not to irrigate in the vineyard.
+We believe that there are several benefits, for both wine-style and environment, not to irrigate in the vineyard.

 Raining pattern is one of the most important factor to shape the characteristic of vintage.